Useful information before you start¶

 Where and how you collect and store information about your grants has a fundamental impact on the data you will be able to share.
 This will also influence the practical process taken to format your data to the 360Giving Data Standard.

-When you contact 360Giving Helpdesk we will ask what grants management systems you use.
-Whatever the answer, there will be useful learning to share from our work supporting over 200 other funders to share their grants data.
+When you contact 360Giving Helpdesk and fill out our Publisher Registration form we will ask what grants management systems you use.
+Whatever the answer, there will be useful learning to share from our work supporting over 250 other funders to share their grants data.

 360Giving data is open data, which is defined as follows: